solo-io/supergloo/docs/content/reference/cli/meshctl_install_enterprise.md

   -r, --register                   Also register the cluster -v, --verbose                    Enable verbose logging
       --version string             Version to install.
-                                   Community defaults to meshctl version, enterprise defaults to latest
+                                   Community defaults to meshctl version, enterprise defaults to latest stable
 ```

 ### SEE ALSO